Connect with command line options

 In the Start View: Navigate to the “Saved Connections” section to:

-field determines which saved connection is active:
+Connection Selection: The selected_connection field determines which saved connection is active:

-, etc.: Use the corresponding saved connection by indexBackward Compatibility: Old configuration files without saved connections continue to work exactly as before.
+-1 or omitted: Use default connection settings0, 1, 2, etc.: Use the corresponding saved connection by indexBackward Compatibility: Old configuration files without saved connections continue to work exactly as before.

 Note: The Query View uses automatic pagination to efficiently handle large result sets.
 When you scroll near the end of loaded results, the next page is automatically fetched from the LDAP server.